 I still had a few frozen vegetables on hand, and my sister and her husband left Georgia peaches for me.
 My parents sent fresh vegetables from their garden several times.

-I wasn’t able to finish my vegetarian dinner from the night before, so I warmed up the leftovers for breakfast and added some herbed potatoes.
-I cut fresh from the garden potatoes into similar sized cubes and cover them with water to simmer until they are tender, but not too soft.
+I couldn’t finish my vegetarian dinner from the night before, so I warmed up the leftovers for breakfast and added some herbed potatoes.
+I cut fresh from the garden potatoes into similar sized cubes and cover them with water to simmer until they are tender but not too soft.
 When I can insert a toothpick into a piece, I remove them from the heat and run cold water over them to stop the cooking process.
 Drain, cover, and refrigerate the extra for later.
 I reheat them on low heat with a little butter and olive oil.
-Before serving them, I stir in a tablespoon of fresh herbs, and a sprinkle of garlic salt and fresh ground pepper.
+Before serving them, I stir in a tablespoon of fresh herbs, a sprinkle of garlic salt, and fresh ground pepper.
 Terragon is my favorite herb.

 Each time I have shopped for groceries for the past few months, I have picked up a couple of cans of beans and canned or frozen wild fish.
 I also keep plenty of unsalted butter, olive oil, and balsamic vinegar, as well as many dried herbs and seasonings on hand.

 One of my favorite desserts is a piece of dark chocolate with a few raw unsalted nuts.
 I always have a stack of these chocolate bars in my pantry.
 Look for 80% cacao and higher for the health benefits.
 Pecans, walnuts, and brazil nuts are always in my refrigerator.